itgmania/itgmania/README.md

 ## Changes to StepMania 5.1

 - Built-in network functionality
+- Reload new songs from within the song select screen
 - The mine fix applied (courtesy of [DinsFire64](https://gist.github.com/DinsFire64/4a3f763cd3033afd55a176980b32a3b5))
 - Held misses tracked in the engine for pad debugging
 - Fixed overlapping hold bug